ibm-cloud-docs/containers/cs_firewall.md

       </tbody>
     </table>

+4. Allow outgoing network traffic from your worker node to {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM).
+Your firewall must be Layer 7 to whitelist the IAM domain name.
+IAM does not have specific IP addresses that you can whitelist.
+If your firewall does not support Layer 7, you can allow all HTTPS network traffic on port 443.
+    - `TCP port 443 FROM <each_worker_node_publicIP> TO https://iam.bluemix.net`
+    - `TCP port 443 FROM <each_worker_node_publicIP> TO https://iam.cloud.ibm.com`

-4. Optional: Allow outgoing network traffic from the worker nodes to {{site.data.keyword.monitoringlong_notm}}, {{site.data.keyword.loganalysislong_notm}}, Sysdig, and LogDNA services:
+5. Optional: Allow outgoing network traffic from the worker nodes to {{site.data.keyword.monitoringlong_notm}}, {{site.data.keyword.loganalysislong_notm}}, Sysdig, and LogDNA services:
     *   **{{site.data.keyword.monitoringlong_notm}}**:
         <pre class="screen">TCP port 443, port 9095 FROM &lt;each_worker_node_public_IP&gt; TO &lt;monitoring_subnet&gt;</pre>
         Replace <em>&lt;monitoring_subnet&gt;</em> with the subnets for the monitoring regions to which you want to allow traffic: